-The CNRGC has verified that during 2023 the principles, objectives and procedures provided for in the Policy on Diversity of the Board of Directors and Director Selection were taken into account, and the goal of achieving 40% women directors on the Board has been exceeded.
+The NCCGC has verified that during 2024 the principles, objectives and procedures provided for in the Policy being well above the target of a minimum female presence on the Board of Directors of 40%.

 The Policy requires applying diversity criteria that do not only refer to gender.
-Thus, in their analysis and review the CNRGC concluded that the present composition of the Board of Directors is reasonably diverse with regard to the directors' knowledge, experience, origin and age, having an overall positive balance and that the number of members and structure meets the Company's needs.
+Thus, in their analysis and review the NCCGC concluded that the present composition of the Board of Directors is reasonably diverse with regard to the directors' knowledge, experience, origin and age, having an overall positive balance and that the number of members and structure meets the Company's needs.
 The specific analysis of the situation of the most relevant of these factors is summarized below: